 - 30/100 : Course project and presentation

 - There is no text book for this course.
-Various handouts will be provided from different sources.
+Slides of lectures will be available online.